lalidiaz/paragraph-generator-ReactJs/README.md

 # paragraphs-generator-ReactJs 😻

 This is the 8th project to refresh ReactJs concepts.
 I am writing an article about ReactJs main concepts so I can share it with the community once it's finished.
-This is a 'Get a random text app'.
+Get a number of paragraphs by choosing a number and clicking the button.

 Topic: